 But even so, not all Links are equal.
-Some have never fought Ganon (or Demise, for that matter) and others have known nothing but; some have ridden horses and some have driven trains; and some have become close to Princess Zelda while others remain physically and emotionally distant.
-And still, some have had more than one adventure.
-These Links below are the ones who made the greatest legends for themselves, and the franchise.
+Some have never fought Ganon (or Demise, for that matter), and others have known nothing but.
+Some have ridden horses, and some have driven trains.
+Some have become close to Princess Zelda, while others remain physically and emotionally distant.
+And some have had more than one adventure.
+The Links below are the ones who made the greatest legends for themselves, and the franchise.

 Of course, this Link doesn't win just because of his role in an iconic game, or because of his tragic life story—he also revolutionized the way most of us see Link today.
-He was the first to have a "voice" and confirmed his role as a silent hero, a role he took with nary a smile, as if he knew his dark fate.
-He is also the only Link to be depicted in all three main life stages—child, adult, and elderly (or, dead), befitting a man called "The Hero of Time".
+He was the first to have a "voice," which actually confirmed his role as a silent hero, a role he took with nary a smile, as if he knew his dark fate.
+He is also the only Link to be depicted in all three main life stages—child, adult, and elderly (or, dead), befitting a man called "The Hero of Time."

-That alone could get this Link on the list, but it's not enough to shoot him to #2.
-This is a Link who answered the call of a Princess and ended up saving a kingdom when all he wanted to do was find out what happened to his uncle.
-He's one of the last of the Knights of Hyrule, and even knowing this, decided to further his training by traveling the world, making him the best traveled Link.
-His adventures landed him in Holodrum, Labrynna, and Kaholint Island - and as of yet, we still don't know what's happened to him, since the last we see him he's floatin' around the ocean watching seagulls.
+As the Link that answered the call of a princess and ended up saving a kingdom when all he wanted to do was find out what happened to his uncle, he's definitely earned his spot on the list.
+He's one of the last Knights of Hyrule, and even knowing this, he decided to further his training by traveling the world, making him the best-traveled Link.
+His adventures landed him in Holodrum, Labrynna, and Kaholint Island.
+And as of yet, we still don't know what's happened to him, since the last we see him he's floatin' around the ocean watching seagulls.
 But we'll probably see him again.
 Maybe.

 And let's not forget this Link's mad sailing skills.
 What other Link has sailed all around the damn globe?
 None.
-Not counting the Link above, cause he sucked and crashed.
+Not counting the Link above, because he sucked and crashed.
 At least this one has sea legs—adorable sea legs.
-Plus any kid Link that hangs out with pirates all day has to make it into the top 3.
+Plus, any kid Link that hangs out with pirates all day has to make it into the top three.
 I just feel awful he had to live the nightmare that was The Temple of the Ocean King.

 Also, pants.
 Those pants.